Timeline of How to File a Lawsuit

 The next stage of the lawsuit process is known as Discovery.
 Discovery allows for each party to request information, including answers to questions and documents.
 Such requests will come in the form of Admissions (asking you to deny or admit stated facts), Interrogatories (detailed questions concerning the facts of the case) and Production (asking the opposing party to produce relevant documents).

-5. Failing to respond to Discovery in a timely or factual manner can lead to severe legal consequences.
-However, the opposing counsel will typically file a Motion to Compel.
+Failing to respond to Discovery in a timely or factual manner can lead to severe legal consequences.
+If you file a lawsuit—and maybe you luck out and the defendant has a bad registered agent—the defendant might miss the time frames, and you’ll be able to file a Motion to Compel.
 A Motion to Compel asks the judge to enforce the Discovery requests against the opposing party.
-It is important to answer Discovery in a truthful and timely manner even if you do not agree with the information or allegations the opposing party is making.
+It is important to answer Discovery in a truthful and timely manner, even if you do not agree with the information or allegations the opposing party is making.

 Motions are written requests asking the court to do something.
 Filing a formal motion is the only way to make such a request.
 Some motions will require a hearing to be held where parties must appear in court for the judge to make a decision.
 For most motions, the judge can make a formal ruling in writing without a hearing.

 A motion for Entry of Default Judgment should be filed when the Defendant(s) fail to answer the Complaint.
 The judge will review the motion and the grounds for seeking the money and make a ruling.
 If the judge approves the motion, a formal Default Judgment will be entered against the Defendant ordering them to pay damages.